Skip to content

 Selectors

-Selector helps to filter the items/objects which have Labels attached to them.
+Selectors helps to filter the items/objects which have Labels attached to them.

 They allow selecting resources based on their Labels.
-When you need to target a specific set of resources, you can use a Selector to filter them based on the Labels attached to those resources.
+When you need to target a specific set of resources, you can use a selector to filter them based on the Labels attached to those resources.

 Traefik Hub uses equality-based and set-based Selectors.